exasol/public-knowledgebase/Database-Features/zone-map-usage-optimizer-question.md

 ## Explanation

 > [!IMPORTANT]
-> The optimizer may decide not to use the zone map because it estimates that another access path or index is more efficient.
+> The engine may decide not to use the zone map because it estimates that another access path or index is more efficient.

 Let's break down why this can happen in Exasol: